What is the Amalfi Coast?

 You feel like you want to wrap it all up and take it with you through the rest of your life.
 Actually, you do that anyway.
 The memories made here stay with you always.

-What happens on the Amalfi Coast stays with you always and you'll feel you've left a little bit of yourself on the Amalfi Coast forever.
+What happens on the Amalfi Coast stays with you always, and you'll feel like you've left a little bit of yourself here forever.